-After our Hollywood tour, I met up with some bloggers at a place I had been dying to try, Chimney House Grill & Cafe.
-Chimney House is a quaint little cafe with a great ambiance and a killer Latin American menu.
-We ordered a pitcher of delicious red sangria, which was smooth and rich, and for dinner, I opted for Mahi-Mahi en Salsa de Coco.
-The fish was tender and light with a flavorful, tropical sauce, served with rice and tostones.
+After our Hollywood tour, I met up with some bloggers at Chimney House Grill & Cafe, a restaurant that I had been dying to try.
+Chimney House is a quaint little cafe with a cozy ambiance and killer Latin American menu.
+We ordered a pitcher of smooth & tasty red sangria and for dinner, I opted for Mahi-Mahi en Salsa de Coco.
+The fish was perfectly tender and light with a flavorful, tropical sauce.
+Rice and tostones were the side items.
 I loved everything about it!

-The two day TBEX event featured classes all day long held at the Fort Lauderdale Convention Center.
-Upon arrival for the conference, I parked my car at the Convention Center because it was $10 cheaper per day than the hotel’s rate.
-The Hilton Marina Hotel, the host hotel for TBEX15, was only about a 10 minute walk from the conference, but identification was necessary upon entering each time as this is a major cruise port and checkpoint area.
+The two-day TBEX event featured classes all day long held at the Fort Lauderdale Convention Center.
+Parking at the Convention Center was $10 cheaper per day than the hotel’s rate.
+The Hilton Marina Hotel, the host hotel for TBEX15, was only a 5-minute walk from the conference, but identification was necessary upon entering each time as this is a major cruise port and checkpoint area.
 While an inconvenience, I appreciated the efforts to keep everyone safe.

-The Hilton Fort Lauderdale Marina was a good choice for our stay.
-The lobby offered a coffee/snack bar and there were on-site restaurants.
-The outdoor pool was fabulous, but unfortunately we did not have time to try it out.
-I loved our hotel room which featured a lovely view of the marina and all the glamorous boats.
+The Hilton Fort Lauderdale Marina was a nice choice for our stay as it is the closest hotel to the convention center.
+Its lobby offered a coffee and snack bar plus there were on-site restaurants to choose from.
+The outdoor pool was gorgeous, but we did not have time to try it out.
+I loved our hotel room, which featured a lovely view of the marina and all the glamorous boats.

-Later that night, the Florida Museum of Discovery and Science hosted our Opening Night Party with some fabulous hors d’oeuvres and entertainment.
-They had staff members allowing us hands on time with baby gators, huge snakes, horseshoe crabs, and other Florida wildlife.
+The Florida Museum of Discovery and Science hosted our Opening Night Party with fabulous hors-d’oeuvres and plenty of entertainment.
+Their staff members allowed us hands-on time with baby gators, enormous snakes, horseshoe crabs, and other Florida native creatures.
 I was actually brave enough to touch all the of above, a first for me!

-Fort Lauderdale was a nice getaway and I loved that I got to spend time with so many like-minded people.
-I took away a lot of blogging knowledge and formed some invaluable friendships.
-I enjoyed the choice of accommodations and thought TBEX did a nice job of keeping us in delicious eats and activities, though I felt there should have been something at the close of the conference on Friday night.
-Other improvement areas would be to get information to us prior to a week in advance.
-Otherwise, a job well done and I am looking forward to TBEX16 in Minneapolis next year.
+Fort Lauderdale was a nice getaway and I enjoyed spending time with so many like-minded people.
+I came away a lot of blogging knowledge and formed some invaluable friendships.
+TBEX did a great job of keeping us in delicious eats and activities.
+Congrats on a job well done.
+I am already looking forward to the next TBEX event.